SEO is a long-term marketing strategy

 - Do you value the return on investment (ROI) of a project over its cost?

-- Have you set project goals relating to lead generation, online product sales and/or brand name exposure?
+- Have you set goals for lead generation, product sales and/or brand name exposure?

 - Do you possess vision to grow the business?